digihealthucsd/postable-spirometry/hardware designs/README.md

 ## Materials

-The following information is addition information in regards to the material and laser cut settings used in the project:
+The following information is additional information in regards to the material and laser cut settings used in the project:

 * Oilboard: N/A
 * Sticker paper: PPD-36